m-adams/elastic-reference-repo/README.md

 ## VSCode setup reminders

-- Fork this repository
+1. Fork this repository
-- Clone the Fork in VSCode
+2. Clone the Fork in VSCode
     1. Open the command palette with the key combination of Ctrl + Shift + P
     2. At the command palette prompt, enter gitcl , select the Git: Clone command, then select Clone from GitHub and press Enter
     3. When prompted for the Repository URL, select clone from GitHub, then press Enter

-- Creaate a new python virtual environment
+3. Creaate a new python virtual environment
     1. Open the command palette with the key combination of Ctrl + Shift + P
-2. Search for the **Python: Create Environment** command, and select it
+    2. Search for the **Python: Create Environment** command, and select .
+Select Venv
-3. Select Venv
-4. Pick the python version you want to use
+    3. Pick the python version you want to use

-- Get your Elastic creds
+4. Get your Elastic creds
     1. Go to your cluster in Elastic Cloud and get the CloudID
     2. Go to Kibana and generate a new API Key
-4. Make sure you select json as the format and then pick out the id and key
+    3. Make sure you select json as the format and then pick out the id and key

-- Create your .env file for testing
+5. Create your .env file for testing
-1. Copy example.env to .env
+    1. Copy .env.example to .env
     2. Add your parameters

 ## Updating the requirements file